-434Daniel v.
+434 Daniel v.
 Daniel (1986), 41 Man.R.
 (2d) 66 (Man.Q.B.).

-435See Olsen v.
+435 See Olsen v.
 Olsen Estate, supra, note 427, Garvey v.
 Garvey Estate, supra, note 427 Ferguson v.
 Ferguson Estate, supra, note 251.

-436Where the spouse and a third party own the beneficial interest in land as joint tenants, the spouse must account for one-half of the value of the land in a division of family property on marriage breakdown.
+Where the spouse and a third party own the beneficial interest in land as joint tenants, the spouse must account for one-half of the value of the land in a division of family property on marriage breakdown.
 If the spouse dies, the estate must also list this as an asset of the deceased spouse even though title vests in the third party by right of survivorship.

-spouse on the valuation date when some or all of those assets no longer form part of the estate.
+only exception arises in situations in which a spouse dies owning an interest in a matrimonial home as a joint tenant with a third person and not with the other spouse.
+In this situation, the joint tenancy is deemed to have been severed immediately before the time of death.)
+The result is that an estate may have to pay an equalization entitlement calculated on the value of assets owned by the deceased spouse on the valuation date when some or all of those assets no longer form part of the estate.
 The ability to pursue a claim against an estate that cannot satisfy it is of little value, and the surviving spouse has no remedy against the recipient of the will substitute.